 The exclusion policy applies to all asset classes, including both internally and externally managed funds, and also including passively managed funds.
 However, “the policy does not apply to funds-of-funds, structured products, individual securities or derivatives, institutional mandates, institutional funds or managed accounts.”[iv]

 Danske Bank maintains an exclusion list based on research by Ethix SRI advisors.
 As of June 2016, Danske Bank excludes the following companies for involvement with nuclear weapons: Aerojet Rocketdyne Holdings Inc.; Airbus Group SE; General Dynamics Corp; Lockheed Martin; MOOG; Northrop Grumman Corp; Orbital ATK Inc.; Safran SA; Serco Group Plc., and; United Technologies.[v]

 We commend Danske Bank for adopting a public policy on nuclear weapons.
 We recommend Danske Bank expand the scope of its policy to cover all financial products, including assets managed.
 We look forward to engaging Danske Bank, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Danske Bank's policy on nuclear weapons is leaky!
-Let's fix it!Read the petition
+Let's fix it!Read or edit the petition

 Send this email!

 Click on “Read the Petition” if you want to modify the text!

 Congratulations Danske Bank.
 I saw on www.dontbankonthebomb.com that you have a policy limiting investments in nuclear weapons.
 I think it’s really important that you share my concern about these weapons, and I appreciate that there is a public policy.